If you have an emergency in East Bridgewater, Angela Pucci may be the one to summon help or walk you through first aid over the phone.

 While she’ll be juggling her work and school responsibilities, Angela is committed to meeting the challenge.

 “I can do it,” she said.
-(Story and photos by Brian Benson, University News)
+(Photos by Brian Benson, University News)